The name Batiste dates back to the days of Medieval France, in the region of Normandy

 of the name include Baptiste, Baptist, Batiste, Batist, Batis, Batie and many more.

 Early Notables of the Batiste family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Batiste Notables in all our PDF Extended History products and printed products wherever possible.
+Marie Jeanne Baptiste of...
+Another 49 words (4 lines of text) are included under the topic Early Batiste Notables in all our PDF Extended History products and printed products wherever possible.